UX Boot Camp

 Bill Hartman is a senior consultant and group leader at Essential Design — a research, strategy, and development firm in Boston.
 He is a frequent guest lecturer at Bentley and has a broad background in user-centered design.
 Bill especially enjoys the translation of user and channel inputs into design requirements, and has a particular interest in participatory design research methods that yield compelling, differentiated solutions for products and interactive systems.
 Prior to joining Essential, Bill worked as an independent consultant to a number of clients and industries.
 His past roles also include Vice President of Product Development at Fitch Worldwide, and Director in the User Experience group at Scient Corporation.
 Bill has helped organizations develop interactive systems for wide-ranging consumer and B2B applications.
 Select clients include: Dell, Ford Motor Company, DaimlerChrysler, Toyota Financial Services, Discover Card, State Street Bank, Aetna USHealthcare, Time Warner Cable, Baxter Healthcare, Genzyme, Haemonetics, WrightLine, PatientKeeper, Shure, Altec Lansing, Harvard University, Crown Equipment Corporation, and the AARP.
 Bill is a graduate of Davidson College (A.B.) and the Institute of Design/Illinois Institute of Technology (M.Des.).

 Meena Kothandaraman has more than 13 years of experience in usability related tasks that encompass key aspects of the design life cycle: data gathering, task analysis, interface design, prototyping and usability testing.
 She has effectively applied these techniques to products ranging from software applications design to web-to-wireless products.
 Meena has also promoted the importance of customer experience and has related this concept back to the key return-on-investment factors.
 She has contributed to articles on this content from Forrester Research and InfoWorld.
 Meena has taught classes on web design and usability testing, and facilitated design workshops implementing the "white room" concept for creative problem solving.
 Previously, she managed the customer experience team at Scient Corporation, and worked as a consultant with Human Factors International and Cambridge Technology Partners.
-She now consults independently in addition to teaching at Bentley.
+She is an Experience Strategist at twig+fish in addition to teaching at Bentley.
 Meena holds a Master's Degree in User Centered Behavior and Design from Syracuse University.

 Debra Reich has been developing products for over 25 years.
 She has worked in various industries including healthcare, computer peripherals, software services, and consumer electronics.
 Her work has been focused on the user experience across both hardware and software platforms.
 Debra’s study of the human experience has been bolstered by extensive travel.
 She is currently a Product Concept Strategist at Bose Corporation and a lecturer at Tufts Gordon Institute.